PixarAnimationStudios/ruby-jss/README-2.0.0.md

 <!-- /TOC -->

 ## Requirements
-<a id="markdown-requirements" name="requirements"></a>

 ruby-jss 2.0 requires ruby 2.6.3 or higher, and a Jamf Pro server running version 10.35 or higher.

 This means it will work with the OS-supplied /usr/bin/ruby in macOS 10.15 Catalina and above, until Apple removes ruby from the OS.

 ## High level changes
-<a id="markdown-high-level-changes" name="high-level-changes"></a>

 ### Ruby 3.x support
-<a id="markdown-ruby-3.x-support" name="ruby-3.x-support"></a>

 The plan is for ruby-jss 2.0+ to be compatible with ruby 2.6.3 and higher, including ruby 3.x

 As of this writing, basic access to the API seems to be working in ruby 3, but much much more testing is needed.

 It looks like the biggest changes have been dealing with keyword arguments as Hashs.
-Methods defined with `def methodname([...] foo = {}` need to be changed to `def methodname([...] **foo` and calls to those methods, even in your own code, need to be changed to `methodname([...] **foo)` when `foo` is a hash of keyword args.
+Methods defined with `def methodname([...] foo = {})` need to be changed to `def methodname([...] **foo)` and calls to those methods, even in your own code, need to be changed to `methodname([...] **foo)` when `foo` is a hash of keyword args.

 **IMPORTANT**: do not pass raw hashes as 'keyword' args.
 Instead use the double-splat: `methodname(**hash)` which should be compatible with ruby 3.x and 2.6.x

 for more info see [Separation of positional and keyword arguments in Ruby 3.0](https://www.ruby-lang.org/en/news/2019/12/12/separation-of-positional-and-keyword-arguments-in-ruby-3-0/)

 ### Combined API access
-<a id="markdown-combined-api-access" name="combined-api-access"></a>

-ruby-jss has always used the `JSS` module to encapsulate all access to the Classic API.
-When the Jamf Pro API became a thing, the `Jamf` module was created as the way to interact with that API as it grew and developed.
+Previous versions of ruby-jss used the `JSS` module to encapsulate all access to the Classic API.
+When the Jamf Pro API became a thing, it was a vary different beast, so the `Jamf` module was created as the way to interact with that API as it grew and developed.

 Even though the latest Jamf Pro release notes say the Jamf Pro API is still officially "open for user testing", it has stablized enough that it is used by many folks for production work.

 The announcement with Jamf Pro 10.35 that the Classic API can use, and will eventually require, a Bearer Token from the Jamf Pro API meant that it was time to merge the two in ruby-jss.

 #### A single Connection class
-<a id="markdown-a-single-connection-class" name="a-single-connection-class"></a>

 There is now one `Jamf::Connection` class, instances of which are connections to a Jamf Pro server.
 Once connected, the connection instance maintains connections to _both_ APIs and other classes use them as needed.
 As before, there are low-level methods available for sending HTTP requests manually, which are specific to each API.
 See the documentation for `Jamf::Connection` (link TBA) for details.

 ##### Connecting to the API
-<a id="markdown-connecting-to-the-api" name="connecting-to-the-api"></a>

-Most of the previous methods and parameters for making API connections to either API should still work, including using a URL rather than individual connection parameters.
+Most of the previous methods and parameters for making connections to either API should still work, including using a URL rather than individual connection parameters.
 So both of these are valid and identical:

 ```ruby
 a_connection = Jamf::Connection.new 'https://apiuser@my.jamf.server:8443/', pw: :prompt

 another_connection = Jamf::Connection.new host: 'my.jamf.server', port: 8443, user: 'apiuser', pw: :prompt
 ```
 Other connection parameters can be passed in as normal.

 ###### The default connection
-<a id="markdown-the-default-connection" name="the-default-connection"></a>

 The top-level module methods for accessing the 'default' connection are still available and are now synonyms: `Jamf.cnx` and `JSS.api` both return the current default Jamf::Connection instance.
 There is also a top-level methods`Jamf.connect` which is the same as `Jamf.cnx.connect`.
 The top-level methods for changing the default connection are still there.

-The use of `JSS::API` has been deprecated for years now, and still is (see below).
+NOTE: The use of `JSS::API` has been deprecated for years now, and still is (see below).

 #### A single namespace `Jamf`
-<a id="markdown-a-single-namespace-jamf" name="a-single-namespace-jamf"></a>

 Version 2.0.0 combines the `JSS` module and the `Jamf` module into a single `Jamf` module, with `JSS` aliased to it.
-This means you can use them interchangably to refer to the Jamf module, and existing code that used either should still work.
+This means you can use the names interchangably to refer to the Jamf module, and existing code that used either should still work.
 The module name no longer indicates which API you're working with.

 For example, the `JSS::Computer` class, from the Classic API, is still a thing, but now just points to the `Jamf::Computer` class, still from the Classic API.
 The `Jamf::InventoryPreloadRecord` class, from the Jamf Pro API remains as is, but can also be referred to as `JSS::InventoryPreloadRecord`

 ##### Inherant differences between the APIs
-<a id="markdown-inherant-differences-between-the-apis" name="inherant-differences-between-the-apis"></a>

 In theory, you shouldn't need to worry about which classes and objects come from which API - you can just `.fetch`, `.create`, `.save`, etc.. and ruby-jss will deal with the API interaction for you.

 However, in reality the two APIs have different functionality, some of which must be reflected in the ruby classes that represent objects in those APIs.

 Take, for example, the classes for 'Collection Resources' - API endpoints that let you deal with collections of objects like Computers, or Inventory Preload Records.
-These classes implement a `.all` class method, which retrieves a list of some data about all members of the collection.
+These classes implement a `.all` class method, which retrieves an Array of some data about all members of the collection.

-Not only is the data returned in such lists very different between the APIs, but in the Jamf Pro API, you can ask the server to return the list already sorted, possibly filtered, or 'paged' in groups of some number of items.
+Not only is the data returned in such Arrays very different between the APIs, but in the Jamf Pro API, you can ask the server to return the list already sorted, possibly filtered, or 'paged' in groups of some number of items.
 None of that is possible in the Classic API.

 The `.all` method, and its relatives like `.all_ids`, `.all_names`, etc. exist for Collection Resources in both APIs, but the methods take different parameters, e.g. to deal with sorting and filtering.
 Jamf Pro API classes have a `.pager` method which returns an object from which you can retrieve the 'pages' of your query.

 ##### Which API does an object come from?
-<a id="markdown-which-api-does-an-object-come-from%3F" name="which-api-does-an-object-come-from%3F"></a>

 To confirm which API a class comes from, just look at its `API_SOURCE` constant, e.g. `Jamf::Computer::API_SOURCE`.
 This constant will return a symbol, either `:classic` or `:jamf_pro`

 ### Automatic code generation
-<a id="markdown-automatic-code-generation" name="automatic-code-generation"></a>

 While the Classic API classes in ruby-jss are very hand-built and must be manually edited to add access to new data, the Jamf Pro API has an OpenAPI3 specification - a JSON document that fully describes the entire API and what it can do.